griffithlab/rnaseq_tutorial_wiki/Transcript-Assembly-Merge.md

 ```

-Compare the de novo merged transcritps to the known annotations:
+Compare the de novo merged transcripts to the known annotations:

 ```bash